-Their nomadic journey began in a 2014 Heartland Cyclone 4100 5th wheel toy hauler before upgrading to a 2016 Heartland Landmark 365 Ashland 5th wheeler.
+Always On Liberty’s nomadic journey began in a 2014 Heartland Cyclone 4100 5th wheel toy hauler before upgrading to a 2016 Heartland Landmark 365 Ashland 5th wheeler.
 Currently, in a Class C 2019, Winnebago View 24D nicknamed the “Mini MoHo” or Mini Motorhome, they are proud to be active members of the full-time RV community.
 They’ve networked with fellow Battle Born brand partners such as Gary Quimby of Pau Hana Travels and Justin Ford of Opting Out of Normal.

 One of Dan and Lisa’s favorite opportunities on the road is mentoring newer RVers who are just starting out on their own adventures.
 They currently cover the entire scope of RV life, so if you’re looking to learn more about rig care or the best places to park and camp, Dan and Lisa have written about it all!
 With LiFePO4 technology in their rig, they can get out there and stay out there and teach others how to do the same.